PietPtr/Ex-PART/docs/setting-up.md

 # Running Ex-PART

+## Make

+First run either `make install` or `make symlink` with root privileges.
+This will create the directory `/usr/share/ex-part`, and either copy or symlink certain files (scripts, CSVs) there.
+Ex-PART always assumes that this folder exists and that the relevant resource files are located there.

 ## ghci

 Ex-PART does not come with a nice `main` function, instead it is generally run through `ghci`.
 To run it, navigate to the root directory of this repository and run: